FaiziCodeSpace/practice-progress-tracker/README.md

 - POST request using `fetch()` and form data
 - URL selector to switch between two backend endpoints
 - Navigator logic to toggle between View List and POST form
-- 🆕 Delete function to remove user from local state
+- Delete function to remove user from local state
-- 🆕 Edit button redirects to editing screen
+- Edit button redirects to editing screen
-- 🆕 PUT request updates user data with dynamic ID routing
+- PUT request updates user data with dynamic ID routing
-- 🆕 Form validation using `useState` and regex
+- Form validation using `useState` and regex
-- 🆕 Form validation using `useActionState` for progressive form logic
+- Form validation using `useActionState` for progressive form logic
-- 🆕 Full form state management using `useReducer` hook
+- Full form state management using `useReducer` hook
+- Lazy component rendering using `React.lazy()` and `Suspense`
+- Experimental API data handling using React’s `use()` hook

 ---